srobinson620/ActorAPI/README.md

-This is a trivial test that just initialises the spring system, useful to run this initially, however it will try to initialise things that may have a dependancy outside of the code, that is it may initialise JDBC or Hibernate and if the database is not available at test time which is often the case this test is likely to fail so it should be removed.
+This is a trivial test that just initialises the spring system, useful to run this initially, however it will try to initialise things that may have a dependancy outside of the code, that is it may initialise JDBC or Hibernate and if the database is not available at test time which is often the case then this test is likely to fail so it should be removed.

 ```
 $ rm src/test/java/com/sparta/actors/ActorsApplicationTests.java